MaxPoolBERT: Enhancing BERT Classification via Layer- and Token-Wise Aggregation: Refining the [CLS] Token

-\subsection{Depth-Wise \texttt{[CLS]} Pooling ($\text{Max}_\text{CLS}$).}
+\subsection{Depth-Wise \texttt{[CLS]} Pooling ($\text{Max}_\text{CLS}$)}

-\citet{rogers-etal-2020-primer} propose to take more layers into account for classification, as one possible improvement for BERT's fine-tuning.
-Inspired by this, we use \emph{vertical} information (i.e., more depth) from the last $k$ layers instead of only from the last layer by extracting the last $k$ \texttt{[CLS]} embeddings $[\texttt{[CLS]}_{12-k+1}, \dots, \texttt{[CLS]}_{12}]$ which corresponds to the $\Theta_{1}^{(k)}\in\mathbb{R}^{k\times 1\times d}$ (using the notation of the previous paragraph) and applying the element-wise max-pooling operation on the extracted tokens (see Figure~\ref{fig:maxcls}).
-The final layers of a BERT model are known to contain the task-specific information.
-With a max-pooling operation we add further \textit{depth} information from these task-specific layers into the \texttt{[CLS]} embedding just before classification.
-Experimenting with different values for $k$, we found that $k=3$ works best (see \ref{subsec:choiceofk} in the Appendix).
+To use the \emph{vertical} information (i.e., more depth) as one possible improvement for BERT's fine-tuning, we take information from the last $k$ layers (instead of only from the last layer): we extract the last $k$ \texttt{[CLS]} embeddings $[\texttt{[CLS]}_{12-k+1}, \dots, \texttt{[CLS]}_{12}]$ which corresponds to $\Theta_{1}^{(k)}\in\mathbb{R}^{k\times 1\times d}$ (using the notation of the previous paragraph).
+Then we apply the element-wise max-pooling operation on the extracted tokens (see Figure~\ref{fig:maxcls}).

-\subsection{Token-Wise Attention via Additional MHA Layer.}
+\subsection{Token-Wise Attention via Additional MHA Layer ($\text{MHA}$)}

-An alternative way to enrich the information in the \texttt{[CLS]} token, is to consider \emph{horizontal} information (i.e., more width, see Figure~\ref{fig:mha}).
-For this, we include all tokens of the last layer.
-To obtain a single vector, we employ an additional multi-head attention (MHA) layer on encoder output, but compute the attention only for the \texttt{[CLS]} token.
-Writing the MHA as usual (see \citep{NIPS2017_3f5ee243}),
+The orthogonal way to enrich the information in the \texttt{[CLS]} token, is to consider \emph{horizontal} information (i.e., more width, see Figure~\ref{fig:mha}).
+For this, we include \emph{all} tokens of the last layer.
+To obtain a single vector, we employ an additional multi-head attention (MHA) layer on the encoder output, but compute the attention only for the \texttt{[CLS]} token.
+We write the MHA as \citep[see][]{NIPS2017_3f5ee243},

 where the heads are defined as